 The cycle routing – note: UK and Eire only – is done via CycleStreets.net.
 This A to B bicycle journey planning website uses mathematical graph theory algorithms to quickly work out great bike routes.
 It uses OpenCycleMap, a cycle-specific map based on the community-generated OpenStreetMap.

-The app also has an online version on this site.
 It’s also possible to upload your own GPX routes to the app – email them to your phone and then load them into the app when prompted.

 When the app is first opened after downloading a pop-up message asks for the user to allow the app to know the user’s location.
 Some people click ‘no’ – don’t do that!